 House Bill 687 has three committees of reference.
 The bill is referred to House Criminal Justice Subcommittee, House Justice Budget Subcommittee and House Judiciary Committee.
 The House Bill was heard in its first committee of reference with a proposed committee substitute.
 The bill passed 17-0.
-The next stop is the Senate Judiciary Committee which is the final committee stop before the House floor.
-As of the writing of this report, the House Judiciary had not released its agenda for April 2nd.
-The deadline is March 31st at 5 p.m.
+The next stop is the House Judiciary Committee which is the final committee stop before the House floor.
+The next meeting is April 17th.